Neo1289/New-adventure-game/README.md

-game to-do list:

-- fix the player speed and collision size
-- do the side game properly
+find a way to handle to different side games, the one that already exist and the platformer